henribarbosa/Obsidian-notes/Zettelkasten/IDEAS.md

 	* Ask Danilo what he does
 	* Subtract background
 	* Homogenize the picture (adjust bright and dark for each area)?
 Remove shadows?
-	* Try to make then binary keeping the ratio beetwen bright and
+	* Try to make then binary keeping the ratio beetwen bright and dark constant inside plugs?
+* Processing
+	* Find column width
+	* Mark bottom and plugs
+	*